 Studies for Brunswick Harbor are primarily based on the anticipated service regime for future vehicle carrier movements with consideration of PCTC, LCTC, Mk IV/V, and HERO hull designs or specifications.
-In this context current Panama Canal standards associated with capacity of the new lock system formally allow for vessels up to 160 feet in breadth and 1,200 feet in length.
+In this context it should be understood that current Panama Canal standards associated with capacity of the new lock system formally allow for vessels up to 160 feet in breadth and 1,200 feet in length.